 Reason: To ensure construction of a satisfactory development and that the highway improvement works are designed to an appropriate standard in the interest of highway safety and amenity and in accordance with Policy 5, 7, 13 and 21 of Hertfordshire's Local Transport Plan (adopted 2018).

-17. Prior to the commencement of the development, details of the measures required to facilitate the provision of high speed broadband internet connections shall be submitted to and approved in writing by the Local Planning Authority.
+17. Prior to any above ground works, details of the measures required to facilitate the provision of high speed broadband internet connections shall be submitted to and approved in writing by the Local Planning Authority.
 The submitted details shall include a timetable and method of delivery for high speed broadband for each residential dwelling.
-Once approved, high speed broadband infrastructure shall be implemented thereafter in accordance with the approved details and shall be made available for use in respect of each residential dwelling to which it relates.
+Once approved, high speed broadband infrastructure shall be implemented thereafter in accordance with the approved details and shall be made available for use in respect of each residential dwelling prior to the first occupation of that residential dwelling to which it relates.